apwbs/MARTSIA-EVM-OnChain/README.md

 # MARTSIA-Demo-KoB

+Version of MARTSIA where the request and transmission of Authority key segments are carried out through the blockchain

 ## Wiki
 Check out the [Wiki](https://github.com/apwbs/MARTSIA-Demo-KoB/wiki) for a detailed documentation and step-by-step tutorial to run the system locally.